What is Software Asset Management (SAM)?

 How often do software audits happen?

 Major vendors audit mid-to-large organisations every 2-4 years on average.
-Microsoft, Oracle, and SAP are particularly active.
+Microsoft, Oracle, SAP, IBM, Adobe, and Autodesk are particularly active.
+Mergers, acquisitions, and large renewal events are common audit triggers.
+The cost of a badly-defended audit is usually many times the cost of the SAM programme itself.

 How much can SAM save?